Navigation

 Bottom Placement (Administration):

 This means if you want to add a section between Catalog and Sales in the top area, you might use order: 250.
-If you want to add a section before Settings in the bottom area, you could use order: 150.
+If you want to add a section between Settings and System in the bottom area, you could use order: 150.

 If you don't specify a placement, sections default to 'top' placement.